JujuAdams/db/README.md

 }
 ```

 Not pretty code.
 All of the extra error checking makes this much harder to read than the elegant-but-fragile code we had before.

-Here how you do it in using db:
+It does the job but it leaves much to be desired.
+Here's how you do it in using db:

 ```gml
 function GetMusicVolume()